-Today’s youth missed out on the easeful activity of opening a newspaper at the breakfast table and having the leisure of proceeding at your own pace.
-We had sufficient time to process the newsworthy events we read about, and we formed our own opinions.
+Today’s youth missed out on the lethargic activity of opening a newspaper at the breakfast table and having the opportunity of proceeding at your own pace.
+We had sufficient time to process the newsworthy stories we read about, and we formed our own opinions.

-Our society is at a significant disadvantage if we remain a knee-jerk reactionary audience, with our quick analysis of a situation while forming an uneducated opinion as millions of people comment at any time with biased views and fake news in a neverending circle.
+Our society is at a significant disadvantage if we persist in being a knee-jerk reactionary audience.
+We are habitual in performing a quick analysis of a situation while forming an uneducated opinion as millions of people comment at any time with biased views and fraudulent news in a never-ending circle

 “There was a lot I was glad to miss,” Manjoo starts, “For instance, I didn’t see the false claims — possibly amplified by propaganda bots — that the killer was a leftist, an anarchist, a member of ISIS and perhaps just one of multiple shooters.
 I missed the Fox News report tying him to Syrian resistance groups even before his name had been released.
 I also didn’t see the claim circulated by many news outlets (including The New York Times) as well as by Senator Bernie Sanders and other liberals on Twitter that the massacre had been the 18th school shooting of the year, which wasn’t true.”